If your dog keeps running away, you’ve got problem. But happily, it’s a problem that can usually be solved.

 In this situation, it is normal to ask yourself – is my loyal friend turning into a stroppy teenager?

-Unfortunately, putting these problems down to adolescence and hoping the dog will grow out of them, is a very flawed strategy.
+Unfortunately, putting these problems down to adolescence and hoping the dog will grow out of them, is not going to help you.

 And if you ignore it, the running off will probably just get worse.